 - Supply Chain and Transactional Support

-The firm represents manufacturers, distributors, and retailers of consumer products in the full range of Consumer Product Safety Commission (CPSC)-related activities.
+Wiley Rein represents manufacturers, distributors, and retailers of consumer products in the full range of Consumer Product Safety Commission (CPSC) and other product safety regulatory activities.

 - Successfully representing one of the world’s largest computer companies before the CPSC in structuring recalls of batteries and adapters.